 Gary Langham, Ph.D.

-Gary is Vice President and Chief Scientist at National Audubon Society.
+Gary is the Executive Director at the American Association of Geographers (AAG).
+Gary has worked at the National Audubon Society, University of California, Berkeley, and Victor Emanuel Nature Tours.
 Gary holds a Ph.D. in Ecology and Evolutionary Biology from Cornell University and studied Rufous-tailed Jacamars — insect eating birds — and Heliconius butterflies in the grasslands of Venezuela and Bolivia during his dissertation work.
 As a traveler and tour guide, he witnessed the yearly destruction of pristine habitat and the clear need to conserve it.
 As a scientist and researcher, he experienced first hand the dedication of local scientists and museums throughout Latin America.
 That some of these talented naturalists lacked basic research equipment or funding for their fieldwork has motivated him to help these young researchers launch careers in grassland conservation.

 Mary Anne Smith

 Mary Anne grew up in the oil camps of Venezuela, where her love for unspoiled nature and wildlife began.
 She is passionate about conservation, having seen first-hand the dramatic loss of habitat and the tragic resulting reduction in bird and wildlife populations worldwide.
 She lives on the edge of the Sam Houston National Forest close to Huntsville, Texas, where she still enjoys daily contact with birds and wildlife.
 Mary Anne has a Master’s of Science in Accountancy from the University of Houston and is a Certified Public Accountant.